Use Copy Paste Manager faster

 ShortcutAction

-Delete / BackspaceRemove the selected item from history (not while typing in search).
+Delete / BackspaceRemove the selected clip from history.
+This does not run while typing in search.

 Mouse shortcuts (same window)

-• Click — Paste item and close history.
+• Click — Paste the clip and close history.

-• ⌘-click — Add or remove item from multi-selection without pasting.
+• ⌘-click — Select or unselect a clip without pasting.

-• Click star — Pin or unpin an item.
+• Click pin — Pin or unpin a clip.

-• Folder button — Add item to a collection (same as + when one item is selected).
+• Folder button — Add a clip to a collection.

 Collections sidebar